Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Till then, we can expect the demand for mobile broadband to increase more while the operators can also make necessary arrangements to further increase the utilization of the network for IoT use cases and home broadband.

-As we discuss the availability of 5G in Nepal, Xiaomi has recently launched Mi 10: first 5G smartphone in Nepal.
+As we discuss the availability of 5G in Nepal, Xiaomi launched Mi 10: the first 5G smartphone in Nepal.
+Similarly, OnePlus Nord with 5G support is also available in Nepal.
+The latest iteration of Apple’s phone; the iPhone 12 which also has 5G support, is also about to launch soon in Nepal.
 This should help the telcos to test 5G on this device when they will bring it here.

 The telecom operators might be internally preparing for the 5G network which is not coming any time soon.
 Due to the huge investment, evolving technology, and no allocation of spectrum, they might be in a very early stage of their preparation or rather in the feasibility study phase only.
 When it comes to new telecom technology, we look after the giants Nepal Telecom and Ncell.

 There was a big buzz in the telecom industry last year regarding the investment of Chaudhary Group (CG Telecom) for 5G and people felt like this would come instantly.
 But the company could not even get a unified license from the government to run basic telephony services.
 Who knows if they had got the license, we would have tasted 5G by now?
 Just a thought!!!

 As of now, both the telecom operators Ntc and Ncell have no immediate action plan for 5G due to the several factors discussed above like the huge investment, No spectrum defined.